MethanePowered/MethaneKit/README.md

 - **Simplifies modern graphics programming** with object-oriented graphics API inspired by simplicity of Apple's Metal.
 - **Provides cross-platform application infrastructure** from CMake-based toolchain to application and user input classes.

-Click on **"Open in Gitpod" button** to check out the codebase right away in a familiar VSCode-like IDE environment in your web-browser.
+Click **"Open in Gitpod" button** above to explore Methane Kit codebase right away in a familiar VSCode-like IDE environment in your web-browser with navigation by symbols and even Linux build in cloud.

 |     Platform     |  Master Build Status  |  Develop Build Status  |
 | ---------------- | --------------------- | --------------------- |